-APPLICATIONS OPEN NOW, UNTIL 19 NOV 21
+APPLICATIONS OPEN NOW, EXTENDED TO 9 DEC 21

 The International Foundation for Online Responsibility (IFFOR) is a not-for-profit organization dedicated to developing online content policies with a focus on child safety.